ghga-de/epic-docs/76-lynx-boreal/technical_specification.md

 indicating if upload is completed, and a field containing its parent `FileUploadBox` ID.
 There is a 1:many relationship between `FileUploadBox` and `FileUpload`.

-When there is a new study, a Data Steward triggers a new `FileUploadBox` via the UOS, which calls the UCS.
-Then the user can create a work package for the new `FileUploadBox` and use the `ghga-connector` to upload the files for their study.
-That's the mountaintop view, see the **User Journeys** for more detailed information.
+When there is a new study, a Data Steward creates a new `FileUploadBox`.
+Then the user can create a work package for the new `FileUploadBox` and use the `ghga-connector` to uploa the files for their study.
+That's the simplified mountaintop view.
+In reality, users and Data Stewards operate the UCS and the `FileUploadBox` indirectly via a service in the core domain called UOS, and a corresponding domain object called `ResearchDataUploadBox`.
+See the **User Journeys** for more detailed information.

 Both `FileUploadBox` and `FileUpload` changes are emitted as outbox events, but the UCS does not consume any events or store any other data. `FileUploadBox` events are